• Hungarian Language

 Cons

-• Health Issues: Finnish Hounds tend to have more frequent health issues than other breeds.
+• Health Concerns: Finnish Hounds tend to have more frequent health issues than other breeds.

-• Hypoallergenic: Finnish Hound dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Finnish Hound dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: Not an apartment-friendly dog the Finnish Hound breed.
+• Apartment Adaptability: Not an apartment-friendly dog the Finnish Hound breed.

-• Mouthiness: Finnish Hound dogs have a higher than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Finnish Hound dogs have a higher than average tendency to nip, chew, playbite, or herd people.

 • Impulse to Wander or Roam: The wanderlust potential of the Finnish Hound is strong enough to escape from home.

-• Tolerates Being Left Alone: Finnish Hound dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Finnish Hound dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

 • Office Friendly: Finnish Hound is not the best dog breed for office environment.